Save up to 33% on the price of your tickets!

 It's easy...
 Become a member today!
 If you are already a member, log in to get your member rate.

 How Hamilton Remixes History and Show Biz

-Washington has Hamilton-mania!
-The summer run of Lin-Manuel Miranda’s Tony-winning musical at the Kennedy Center practically sold out its first ticket offering.
-The enormously popular show, with its crafty lyrics, hip-hop beats, and big, bold story, has even rejuvenated interest in the real lives and true histories that Hamilton: An American Musical puts center stage.
+Lin-Manuel Miranda’s Tony-winning musical is returning to the Kennedy Center this summer and Hamilton-mania is sure to again sweep D.C.
+The enormously popular show, with its crafty lyrics, hip-hop beats, and big, bold story, has even rejuvenated interest in the real lives and true histories that Hamilton: An America Musical puts center stage.

 Bell is a professor of history at the University of Maryland, College Park.